 When the left ventricle cannot adequately pump blood out of the left atrium, or when one or more of the heart valves becomes leaky or narrowed (stenotic), blood can "back up" into the lungs, causing "left-sided" heart failure.
 When this occurs, the lungs become congested with fluid (called pulmonary edema), causing difficulty breathing and interfering with the movement of oxygen from the lungs into the bloodstream, causing fatigue.

 When an abnormality or condition affects the flow of blood through the right ventricle, pressure in the blood vessels increases and fluid is forced from the blood vessels into body tissues.
 This "right-sided" heart failure causes swelling (edema), usually in the feet and legs, and sometimes, in the abdomen.

 Incidence and Prevalence of Congestive Heart Failure

-According to the American Heart Association, nearly 5 million people experience heart failure and about 550,000 new cases are diagnosed each year in the United States.
+According to the Centers for Disease Control and Prevention (CDC), about 5.1 million people experience heart failure and about 550,000 new cases are diagnosed each year in the United States.
 Heart failure becomes more prevalent with age and the number of cases is expected to grow as the overall age of the population increases.

-The condition affects 1% of people aged 50 years and older and about 5% of those aged 75 years and older.
+The condition affects about 1 percent of people aged 50 years and older and about 5 percent of those aged 75 years and older.
 African Americans experience heart failure twice as often as Caucasians.
-About 10% of patients diagnosed with heart failure die within 1 year, and about 50% die within 5 years of diagnosis.
+About 10 percent of patients diagnosed with heart failure die within 1 year, and about 50 percent die within 5 years of diagnosis.